okoeth/starter-golang/readme.md

 # Starter for Golang #
-A simple stateless REST service in Golang
+A simple stateless REST service in Golang.
+Build in Drone.

 ## Set-up ##